 Message expiration.
 A message might have a limited lifetime, and if it is not processed within this period it might no longer be relevant and should be discarded.
 A sender can specify the date and time by which the message should be processed as part of the data in the message.
 A receiver can examine this information before deciding whether to perform the business logic associated with the message.

-Note: Windows Azure storage queues and Service Bus queues enable you to post messages with a time-to-live attribute.
+Note: Azure storage queues and Service Bus queues enable you to post messages with a time-to-live attribute.
 If this period expires before the message is received, the message is silently removed from the queue and placed in a dead-letter queue.
-Note that, for a Windows Azure storage queue, the maximum time-to-live value for a message is seven days, but there is no limit on the time-to-live value for messages posted to Windows Azure Service Bus queues and topics.
+Note that, for an Azure storage queue, the maximum time-to-live value for a message is seven days, but there is no limit on the time-to-live value for messages posted to Azure Service Bus queues and topics.

 Message scheduling.
 A message might be temporarily embargoed and should not be processed until a specific date and time.
 The message should not be available to a receiver until this time.